-One of the world’s most strategic waterways, Bosphorus is the strait between the Black Sea and the Sea of Marmara; it is an inundated valley that follows an irregular northeast-southwest course 32km (20 miles) long, 730-3300m (800-3600 yards) wide, 30-120m (100-395ft) deep.
+One of the worlds most strategic waterways, Bosphorus is the strait between the Black Sea and the Sea of Marmara; it is an inundated valley that follows an irregular northeast-southwest course 32 km (20 miles) long, 730-3300 meters (800-3600 yards) wide, 30-120 meters (100-395 feet) deep.

 Bosphorus comes from a Tracian word of unknown origin, interpreted in Greek as meaning "Ford of the Cow", from the legend of Io, one of the many lovers of Zeus, who swam across the sea here as a cow chased and continuously disturbed by flies sent by Hera.

-Known in Turkish as Bogazici (the Strait), it links the Black Sea with the Sea of Marmara and, with the Dardanelles (in Canakkale), separates Europe from Asia.
+Known in Turkish as Bogazici (the Strait), it links the Black Sea with the Sea of Marmara and, with the Dardanelles Strait (in Canakkale), separates Europe from Asia.
 It is a former river valley which was drowned by the sea at the end of the Tertiary period.
-This is a very busy strait with many ships and oil tankers, as well as local fishing and passenger boats.
+This is a very busy strait with many commercial ships and oil tankers, as well as local fishing and passenger boats.

-The current flows north to south; however, a strong subsurface countercurrent with numerous points and coves sets up swirls and eddies that make navigation dangerous to the inexperienced.
+The current flows from north to south; however, a strong subsurface countercurrent with numerous points and coves sets up swirls and eddies that make navigation dangerous to the inexperienced.

 There are two suspension toll bridges over the Bosphorus Strait and the third one is being built.

 - The first bridge is streching between Beylerbeyi neighbourhood on the Asişan side and Ortaköy neighbourhood on the European side.
 It was opened in 1973 and is called as Bogazici Bridge.
 It's 1074 meters (1175 yards) long, has 6 lanes, and 165 meters (540 feet) high piers.